iglesiasmarianod/openvario-ahrs/README.md

 The <code>ahrsd</code> application is intended to be run as a daemon.
 Currently you will have to run it under a separate console (e.g. via SSH) while OpenVario is in the foreground.

-The defaults will work for the OpenVario with the two calibration files picked up automatically, but you can see the available options with <code>ahrsd -h</code>
+<code>./ahrsd</code>

+ahrs.d will pick up the two calibration files automatically.

 ----